Complete puppy buying guide

 Health guarantee

-A health guarantee, with time windows for short-term illnesses and longer-term genetic problems.
+A health guarantee (a written promise covering specific health problems for a set period, often one to two years), with time windows for short-term illnesses and longer-term genetic problems.

 - / 05